-Header navigation and footers are global areas in Concrete5 and like pages they need to have localized versions.
+Header navigation and footers are global areas in Concrete CMS and like pages, they need to have localized versions.
 After you create your pages and add the switch language block, go to Stacks & Global Areas > Global Areas.

 If you go to Header Navigation, you will see the default version.
 Select any locale from the top side dropdown, then you can create a localized version for this block.

-You must go to each locale for every global block and make sure you created a localized global area version.
-Unfortunately, there’s no automatic way to create localized areas yet, hopefully we will see one in the future.
+You must go to each locale for every global block and make sure you create a localized global area version.
+Unfortunately, there’s no automatic way to create localized areas yet, hopefully, we will see one in the future.